Where to go Snowboarding in Chile this Summer – An Exclusive Freerider’s Guide

 Nevados de Chillán and the Las Trancas valley has since evolved into an adventure tourist’s paradise.
 With lifts taking you right up to the base of the volcanos, some people say it is like snow surfing on the moon: epic views, natural lava-tube halfpipes, buffed out wind lips, and splitboard touring options for days.
 If we had to choose one place to go splitboarding in Chile, that is accessed via a ski resort, this is the spot.
 Looking for a fun backcountry snowboard trip?
 Check out this backcountry guided splitboard adventure.

 With the fun, beautiful, and quaint Las Trancas, just 8 km / 6 miles down the road from the resort, you’re guaranteed to meet people from all over the world who love to travel and ride.
 They most likely also drink pisco sours.

 It’s the old spot with a new jam!
 Sure the lifts are kinda slow and there isn’t a local bar, but this is what makes it awesome.

-Splitboarding options for days and one of the only places in the world to snowboard in an Araucaria forest (Monkey Puzzle trees) and summit a volcano the same day.
-It’s also the hotspot for snowmobile accessed snowboarding in Chile.
+Endless splitboarding options and one of the only places in the world to snowboard in an Araucaria forest (Monkey Puzzle trees) and summit a volcano the same day.
+The volcano Lonquimay is also the hotspot for snowmobile accessed snowboarding in Chile.
 Yes….this is THE place.
-Our guides, ancient forests, volcanos and a little snowmobile access.
+Our guides, ancient forests, volcanoes and a little snowmobile access.

 Come to Corralco and get on the short list of people that are in the know.
 It’s only a matter of time before Corralco is on the radar as one of the top Chile snowboard destinations.